kevinchristen/recipes/RedBeans.md

 7. Bring beans to a boil, cover, and put in the oven.
 8. Check after 1h 15min.
 9. Remove ham hock, allow to cool, strip and dice meat, and add it back to the beans.
+10. Add apple cider vinegar (usually about 3T) and salt to taste.